Hidden-goblin/eaiwebautomationtools/test/test_05_01_alerts_intercept_alert.md

     >>> intercept_alert(value="My prompt is rich.", accept=False)
     Traceback (most recent call last):
     ...
-    AssertionError: Driver is expected.
+    TypeError: Driver is expected

 ### The messages must be a string list

     >>> intercept_alert(driver=myWebDriver.webdriver, messages="toto")
     Traceback (most recent call last):
     ...
-    AssertionError: Messages should be a list or None
+    TypeError: Messages should be a list or None

 ### The accept is a boolean

     >>> intercept_alert(driver=myWebDriver.webdriver, accept="True")
     Traceback (most recent call last):
     ...
-    AssertionError: Accept is boolean True or False
+    TypeError: Accept is boolean True or False

 ### Value is a string

     >>> intercept_alert(driver=myWebDriver.webdriver, value=True)
     Traceback (most recent call last):
     ...
-    AssertionError: Value is None or a string
+    TypeError: Value is None or a string

 ## Exceptions